 Gender and Genre

 There are other factors to consider as well.
-For example, this data doesn't take into consideration male and female preferences when it comes to genre or platforms.
-It's entirely possible that in those genres preferred by female gamers (for sake of argument, let's say that point and click adventure games and mobile puzzle games are two of those genres) the gender disparity is negligible or even reversed.
-Without further research,however, the impact of these preferences is impossible to quantify.
+For example, this data doesn't take into consideration the male and female preferences when it comes to genre or platform.
+It's entirely possible that genres preferred by female gamers (for sake of argument, let's say that point and click adventure or mobile puzzle games) may also have a small male fanbase.
+Without further research, however, the impact of these preferences is impossible to quantify.
 Of course, even if it turns out to be true that women are adequately (or over) represented in these genres, it's possible to argue that this preference is based on a 'chicken and egg' scenario, where women prefer playing games in these genres simply because they find them more inclusive.

-Ultimately, at this point in my research, it seems clear to me that there is an undeniable disparity, or unfair bias in favor of male protagonists, even if it is not, perhaps, as glaring or abysmal a disparity as other researchers have suggested.
+Ultimately, it seems clear to me that there is an undeniable disparity, or unfair bias in favor of male protagonists, even if it is not, perhaps, as glaring or abysmal a disparity as other researchers have suggested.
 With any luck, developers will recognize this disparity for what it is: an opportunity to provide new experiences to a hungry and underserved market.